 Over the course of the semester, students will engage in a modelling project that applies the skills learned throughout the course.
 Students will work in groups of 2-4, which will be assigned during Weeks 3-4 of the course.
-At the end of course, each group will present their research to the class using a powerpoint presentation, and subsequently answer questions from the audience about their project, engaging in a scientific discussion.
-In addition, each student will write an individual (short) News Summary of their paper intended for non-technical audiences.
-All students in the group will receive the same mark for the research paper (up to 30%).
-All students will also receive the same mark for the powerpoint presentation (up to 5% for BIOD59, up to 3.75% for EEB1420).
-Students may, however, receive different marks from their group members for their ability to answer questions and engage in subsequent discussions (up to 5% for BIOD59, up to 3.75% for EEB1420).
-Students will receive individual marks for their News Summary.
-Penalties for late submission: Research paper, 2% per day that the assignment is received late.
-News Summary, 2% per day that the assignment is received late.
+At the end of course, each group will present their research to the class using a PowerPoint presentation, and subsequently answer questions from the audience about their project, engaging in a scientific discussion.
+In addition, each student will write an individual, short News Summary of their paper intended for non-technical audiences.

+By default, all students in the group will receive the same mark for the research paper; however, marks may be deducted from individuals at the discretion of the instructor if that individual is not contributing their fair share to the group's work (cf. separate document Research Paper Instructions for details).
+For their PowerPoint presentation, students will receive a mark that is a weighted average of two parts: (i) the PowerPoint slides themselves, for which all students in the group will receive the same mark, and (ii) the students' ability to present the information, answer questions, and engage in a scientific discussion, for which students will receive individual marks.
+Students will also receive individual marks for their presentation News Summary.
+Penalties for late submission: Research paper, 20% of the maximum mark per day that the assignment is received late.
+News Summary, 20% of the maximum mark per day that the assignment is received late.
 Weekend days count as individual days.
 Unless there are extenuating circumstances (e.g. medical reasons), a mark of zero will be applied to all assignments submitted 5 days late or more; in the case of the research paper, this applies to all students in the group.
 If you know ahead of time that you have a legitimate reason why you cannot hand in an assignment at the due date, let the course instructor know before the due date.
 More details regarding the Research Paper will be announced in a separate document.